For those that believe the current NHL product is fine, please stop reading.

 Yes, the game featured some nice hits and an edginess that belied a regular season game.
 Who cares?
 I want goals.
 Nice ones.
 If I want to watch a game for its physical nature alone, I'll watch an ECHL game, or a local Senior A tilt.
 And for a lot less money.

 When I throw down my hard earned cash for an NHL contest, I want to see offensive skill as well as big hits.
 I certainly don’t want to waste my time watching players master the art of ringing another puck off the glass or engage in endless cycling.
-I want to see the games best doing what they’re paid for; create chances and even, <GASP> bury a few of them.
+I want to see the games best doing what they’re paid for; create chances and even,

 I'm of the belief that there absolutely needs to be more goals scored in the NHL.
 Hovering around the 5.5 goals per game is ridiculous.
 Some claim scoring chances are more important than actual goals.
 I find that reasoning to be absurd.
 However, even fans in that camp must have a hard time arguing over my dismay with last nights contest.